Battle of Tughlaqabad: Battle

-According to Bada'uni, Hemu's forces included 1,000 elephants, 50,000 horses, 51 cannon, and 500 falconets.
+According to Bada'uni, Hemu's forces included 1,000 elephants, 50,000 cavalry, 51 cannons, and 500 falconets.
 The Mughals were commanded by Tardi Beg in the centre with Iskandar Beg leading the left wing and Haidar Muhammad, the right.
 Abdullah Uzbeg commanded the vanguard which included in its ranks select Turki cavalry.

 The Mughals were almost equal in numbers, put up an ordinary fight against Hemu's forces.
-What followed proved to be a turning point in the battle as the Mughals involved chose to press their advantage and pursued the Afghan army so far afield that they lost contact with their main army.
+What followed proved to be a turning point in the battle as the Mughals involved chose to press their advantage and pursued the Afghan Army so far afield that they lost contact with their main army.

 Many of Tardi Beg's men believed that the day had been won and dispersed to raid the enemy camp.
 Hemu, however, had held back 300 of his best elephants and cavalry unit in reserve.
 Seizing the opportunity, he made a sudden charge upon the now thinly-guarded Tardi Beg with this force.
 His push was bolstered by the timely arrival of fresh reinforcements from Alwar under the command of Haji Khan.
 Seeing the troop of war elephants and dense cavalry advancing upon them, many of the Mughal officers, including Pir Muhammad Khan, fled away in terror, much to the chagrin of Tardi Beg.
 Their capitulation at this crucial moment made the question of further resistance futile and Tardi Beg too decided to flee the scene.

 When the previously victorious Mughal vanguard and left wing returned from their pursuit, they realised that the day was lost and dispersed without offering a fight.
 The Afghans had won and Hemu chose not to pursue the fleeing Mughals.
 He took possession of Delhi after a day's battle on 7 October 1556.